-Everyone will have their own answer to this questions as there isn’t one beach that is the best on the island.
+Everyone will have their own answer to this question as there isn’t one beach that is the best on the island.
 Or one that is best suited to everyone.
-Here is some information that might help you choose the best one for you.
+Here is some information that might help you choose the best beach for you.

 The best Koh Samet beaches are dotted from top to bottom along the island’s east coast with a couple to choose from on the west and north.
 Generally, things get more laid back the further south you go.
 So if you are looking for the best beach to stay and enjoy peace and quiet then head south.
 If you want beach bars, music and a night out the northern beaches will be a better place for you to stay.

 Hat Sai Kaew Beach

 Otherwise known as White Sand beach, Hat Sai Kaew is the biggest and most favourable by visitors to Koh Samed.
 Hat Sai Kaew’s meaning speaks volume of what to expect.
 Translating as “Crystal Sand Beach’ expect beautiful white sands in abundance.
 The beach is located on the North East island, not far from the main ferry pier, and is about a kilometre long.